ErpNetDocs/webclient/introduction/navigator-features.md

 * Select **multiple** records from the panel
 * Create a **.xlsx file** containing all records of the panel
 * Limit the **row counts** of the panel to a specific number
-* **[Customize](https://docs.erp.net/webclient/introduction/how-to/ui-customization/customize-fields.html)** panels by enabling, disabling, reordering and renaming their columns.
+* **[Customize](https://docs.erp.net/webclient/introduction/how-to/ui-customization/customize-fields.html)** the panel by enabling, disabling, reordering and renaming its columns.

 ![Pictures](pictures/panel_menu.png)